GlitchedPolygons/opsick/README.md

 * * `/usr/local/share/opsick/dbconn`

 In that text file you must have a valid `libpq` connection string.
 Check out the [postgres documentation](https://www.postgresql.org/docs/8.1/libpq.html#LIBPQ-CONNECT) for more information.

+It's highly recommended that you protect that file very well (especially if there are passwords in there).

+Ideally, you'd `chmod 700` it (with the owner being the same user who owns the opsick process).

+#### PgBouncer

+Using [PgBouncer](https://www.pgbouncer.org) instead of direct connection strings to the opsick postgres db is highly recommended, especially when under high loads and with many concurrent client connections and requests.

+A useful guide on how to set up PgBouncer can be found here: https://ankane.org/pgbouncer-setup

 ### API Documentation